wbandabarragan/optics-laboratory/README.md

 Wladimir Banda Barragán

 ## Course description:
-This course provides an introduction to basic optics.
-It describes lens laws and the setup needed to construct some optical instruments, such as microscopes and telescopes.
-The course shows the experimental setups with the assistance of the ray-optics applet from phydemo.
+This course provides engineering students with an introduction to basic optics and lens systems.
+It describes lens laws and the experimental setups needed to construct some optical instruments used in science, such as microscopes and telescopes.
+The course explain the theory and shows the experimental setups with the assistance of the ray-optics applet from phydemo.
 This applet was very useful for teaching during the COVID-19 pandemic.

 ## Syllabus: